msrocka/minil/README.md

 is created.
 For product flows, an output and for waste flows an input is added as reference flow to that process.
-By default the amount of this reference flow is set to `1.0` but it can be set to another value via an input or output relation, e.g. sets the amount of the reference flow to `2.0` units of inputs of the waste flow `w1`:
+By default the amount of this reference flow is set to `1.0` but it can be set to another value via an input or output relation, e.g. the following sets the amount of the reference flow to `2.0` units `w1`:

 ```r
 w1 <- 2.0 w1